The Plague Consumes Constantinople

 The stench of death hung over Constantinople like a shroud.
 What had begun as whispered reports of a strange illness in Egypt now consumed the greatest city in the Christian world.
 Bodies lay stacked in the streets, too numerous for proper burial.
 The magnificent harbors that had made the city wealthy stood eerily silent, ships rotting at their moorings as trade ground to a halt.

 Outside the palace walls, the city descended into chaos.
 The historian Procopius recorded that up to 10,000 people died each day at the peak of the outbreak.
-The dead were everywhere – floating in the harbor, piled in empty buildings, and eventually simply left where they fell.
+The dead were everywhere: floating in the harbor, piled in empty buildings, and eventually simply left where they fell.
 The living walked like ghosts through the streets, many wearing masks soaked in aromatics in a futile attempt to ward off the disease.
 Church bells tolled constantly, not to mark the hours but to announce yet more deaths.

 Historical Context

 The empire of the 540s was a bustling commercial powerhouse.
 Trade routes stretched from Britain to India, with Constantinople serving as the central hub.
-This interconnectedness, which had brought such prosperity, would prove to be a vector for disaster.
+This interconnectedness, which had brought such prosperity, proved to be a vector for disaster.
 The plague likely originated in East Asia, traveling along the Silk Road and maritime trade routes before reaching Egypt in 541 CE.

-Modern scholars believe the Plague of Justinian was caused by the same bacterium responsible for the later Black Death – Yersinia pestis.
+Modern scholars believe the Plague of Justinian was caused by the same bacterium responsible for the later Black Death: Yersinia pestis.
 Carried by rats and spread by their fleas, the disease found perfect conditions in the densely populated Mediterranean cities of the 6th century.
 The plague would return in waves over the next two centuries, fundamentally altering the course of Byzantine and world history.

 The Plague Strikes